Zeleeh/Zeleeh/README.md

 ###

-<p align="left">I'm Zele and I am a student of computer systems engineering from Costa Rica</p>
+<p align="left">I'm Zele and I am a student in computer systems engineering from Costa Rica</p>

 ###